The Founding Partners Meet

 Going to Europe

 This move also marked the start of a new cycle for Integration—an important step during which we learned a lot.
 And we see we have achieved some great accomplishments.
 Since its opening, the London office has grown a lot both quantitatively (the number of consultants and revenue), and qualitatively (client repurchase, recruiting, adapting our method to the reality of the market).
-Today, we are proud to serve corporations in Europe, such as Diageo, Red Bull, Monsanto, Sara Lee, LÓreal and BRF, in more than 63 countries.
+Today, we are proud to serve corporations in Europe, such as Diageo, Red Bull, Monsanto, Sara Lee, L’Oreal and BRF, in 60+ countries.

 A Place to Grow

 In 2013, Francisco Pereira Leite, Leonardo Zylberman and Luis Carlos Vidal became the first Directors to be named Managing Partners, after climbing the rungs of our career development ladder.
-These three professionals joined the company as Analysts in 1999, so their achievement and evolution in becoming Managing Partners was an incredibly symbolic moment for our Integration—they were the first to make the full journey from our entry-level positions to becoming a part of our leadership.
+These three professionals joined the company as Analysts in 1999, so their achievement and evolution in becoming Managing Partners was an incredibly symbolic moment for Integration—they were the first ones to make the full journey from our entry-level positions to becoming a part of our teams of Partners.

 Developing Our Knowledge Management Area

 Due to our well-structured European base, we then sought to hire a Knowledge Management specialist, which we found in Alison Gamble, who joined the company to develop our Knowledge Management area.
 Knowledge Management became our first Competence Center – area that provides global support to all our consultants – by bringing internal and external knowledge to our proposals and projects.

 Alison Gamble has a degree in English and History from Keele University, and an M.Sc. in Information Science from City University.
 Before joining Integration, she was Head of Knowledge Management at the Brunswick Group, a Corporate Communications agency.
 There, she implemented a Knowledge Management system, which included developing the technical platform, key processes and culture necessary to create a knowledge-sharing culture.
 Previously, Alison worked in Saudi Arabia for Baker & McKenzie, where she set up the Knowledge Management function for their Gulf offices, and as a legal and business researcher in she worked in predominantly global law firms.